Wednesday Night League Only

 - Hazard lines as marked by stakes or painted lines extend vertically, so there is no relief from the portion of a bridge that is within a hazard.
 If a portion of the bridge that is outside the boundary of a hazard causes interference with your stance or swing; proceed with the rule for immovable obstruction, as found in the appendix.

 Relief from signs

 - There are several signs on Brookview, including those between holes 3 & 16 and between holes 7 & 16 as well on hole 15 and 16 in the fairway.
 Even if these signs can be removed, they are considered by the course and the league as immovable obstructions.
-Proceed with the rule for immovable obstruction, as found in the appendix.
+Proceed with the rule for immovable obstruction.

 - The ball may be lifted, without penalty, cleaned and dropped as near as possible to the spot where it lay but not nearer the hole.
 A ball in the fairway may be dropped in the fairway, a ball outside the fairway must stay outside the fairway.
 This rule is not applicable to balls inside a penalty area.

-- To create a more competitive league that is open to all, we have established a rule that allows members, 65 and older with a USGA handicap of 16 or higher to play from the gold tees if they choose.
-Their course handicaps are calculated from the tees they play.
+To create a more competitive league that is open to all, a rule was established that allows members, 65 and older with a USGA handicap of 16.4 or higher, to play from the Gold tees if they choose.

 BMGA members (Super Seniors Age 65+), who meet the following criteria, are eligible to play from the Gold tees during Wednesday Night League play as well as select BMGA sponsored weekend events as determined by the BMGA Board: